TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

           disks.*.size   # for lookup matching any disk disks.0.size   # for list output or lookup of a specific disk

+    disks.*.block_size:

+        Specifies the block size for the disk.
+This property can only be set at disk creation time and cannot be changed without destroying the disk and creating a new one.

+        Important: this property cannot be set on disks that have an image_uuid parameter as the image being cloned will already have the ZFS volblocksize property set.

+        type: integer (block size in bytes, 512 to 131072, must be power of 2)
+        vmtype: KVM
+        listable: no
+        create: yes
+        update: no (except when adding new disks)
+        default: 8192

     disks.*.boot:

         Specifies whether this disk should be bootable (only one disk should).